AAs6395/MediTrack_AI/README.md

 node server.js

 5. Visit in browser
+Navigate to:
-Navigate to http://127.0.0.1:5000/ (or appropriate port) to view the dashboard / assistant interface.
+👉 http://127.0.0.1:5000/ (or the configured port)
+to access the MediTrack AI dashboard / assistant interface.

 🔍 How It Works
 Data Input – User logs health symptoms, measurements, medication usage.